deltabeard/Peanut-GB/README.md

 # peanut-gb

-Presented is a single file header Game Boy emulator library based off of [this gameboy emulator](https://github.com/gregtour/gameboy).
-The aim is to make a portable implementation that may be used for any platform that has a C99 compiler.
+Peanut-gb is a single file header Game Boy emulator library based off of [this gameboy emulator](https://github.com/gregtour/gameboy).
+The aim is to make a high speed and portable Game Boy (DMG) emulator library that may be used for any platform that has a C99 compiler.

 Only the original Game Boy (DMG) is supported at this time.

+This emulator is *extremely* inaccurate and is very much a work in progress.
+As such, some games may run incorrectly or not run at all.
+High speed is important;
+changes that cause a loss of emulation speed but increase in accuracy, will be rejected.
+Please seek an alternative emulator if accuracy is important.

 ## Getting Started